My Year of Preparation

 Had a go at assembling the tent for the first time this weekend.
 Should have shot a video, complete with clown music!

-May 05th – The importance of stretching
+The importance of stretching

-Weight: 90kg Loss:37kg Garmin Age: 56
+Weight: 90kg Loss: 37kg Garmin Age: 56

 It’s been a good week; trying to stop chasing the numbers when training and focus on saddle time and trying to set a pace that is doable all-day, every day.